Table Of Contents

 Code:

-Step 3: As we told you, we could not access the LOOKUP function immediately.
+Step 3: As mentioned earlier, we can't access the LOOKUP function immediately.
 So first, use the Worksheet function class.

 Step 4: The moment we apply the Worksheet function class, we can see all the available formulas with this class in VBA, so select LOOKUP from this list.